CPS530

 General Information:

 Assignments must be submitted in the format detailed in class, and are to be submitted as directed by your Professor.
 Assignments submitted in any other fashion are not accepted.
 Late assignments will not be accepted.
 Involvement with plagiarism can ultimately result in course failure and/or expulsion from the University in accordance with the TMU Student Code of Academic Conduct.
+All assignments (lab reports) are checked by the Turnitin plagiarism detection system.

 Grading Variation: